 I showed above that paving firms place significant value on state-provided insurance.
 This is incongruous with two facts: (a) oil has notably liquid derivative markets; and (b) evidence indicates that excess returns to holding oil futures (the simplest hedge) should be quite small.
 There is no general consensus on the oil price risk premium, but researchers have been unable to reject a zero risk premium for long-only commodity portfolios (Erb & Harvey 2006; Basu & Miffre 2013).
 Oil prices are close to a random walk; Alquist & Kilian (2010) and Kellogg (2014) show that the no-change forecast is much more accurate than forecasts based on oil futures or oil futures spreads.
 Ahn & Kogan (2012) report an oil equity beta of 0.01 between 1971 and 2010.
-One-factor betas change sign over time, and are rarely more than 0.5 (see
+One-factor betas change sign over time, and are rarely more than 0.5 (see Appendix Figure 9), implying a premium of at most 1.5%.
+Note that correlation between macroeconomic growth and oil prices may depend on the source of the shock.
+Economic growth may induce a positive demand shock, increasing prices, while a positive supply shock may decrease prices, having a positive effect on growth (Anderson et al. 2014).

-30Firm Z's per ton contract prices for bitumen are graphed in panel A of Figure 5.
+28Firm Z's per ton contract prices for bitumen are graphed in panel A of Figure 12.
 The contracts are tied to a specific Iowa DOT paving project, so I observe the bid item markup over the contract price.
-The markup is stable at around \$22 per ton regardless of oil prices or volatility (Figure 5, panel B).
+The markup is stable at around \$22 per ton regardless of oil prices or volatility (Figure 12, panel B).
 Interviewees indicate that this fixed markup reflects transportation costs, and profit margins are usually loaded on bid items for labor and overhead.
 Although not central to my analysis, this suggests that the cost of risk is embedded in the forward contract.